 When it comes to taking a more strategic approach to debt management, one of the most powerful resources at your disposal is your investment portfolio.
 Using your investments as collateral for a securities based loan may provide you with convenient and competitively priced access to funds that can be used to consolidate many different loans into a single line of credit.

-Unlike other forms of debt that have fixed repayment schedules and charge late payment fees, securities based loans are designed to give you control to choose how you want to repay the loan.
+Unlike other forms of debt that have fixed repayment schedules and charge late payment fees, securities based loans are designed to give you flexible repayment options.
 You can pay principal or interest, or as long as you maintain sufficient collateral, you can allow interest to be added to the principal.
 Also, because a securities based loan is a line of credit, available funds can be used whenever future purchases or unforeseen events occur, without requiring a new application.

 Securities based lending may also offer you a potentially lower rate than other forms of debt, including unsecured loans and credit cards.
 A lower interest rate may enable you to pay down debt more quickly and better manage cash flows so you can use available funds for other purposes.

-Borrowing against securities may provide additional benefits, including the potential to keep assets invested to help you stay on track towards your investment goals, as well as helping to avoid triggering tax consequences associated with selling appreciated investments.
+Borrowing against securities may provide additional benefits, including the potential to maintain your long-term investment plan, as well as helping to avoid the tax consequences associated with selling appreciated investments.

 Borrowing against securities may not be appropriate for everyone.
 You should be aware that there are risks associated with a securities based loan, including possible maintenance calls on short notice, and that market conditions can magnify any potential for loss.
 For details please see the important disclosures at the end of this article.